jy0205/Pyramid-Flow/README.md

 ### 1. Quick start with Gradio

-To get started, first install [Gradio](https://www.gradio.app/guides/quickstart), set your model path at [#L25](https://github.com/jy0205/Pyramid-Flow/blob/1ebf06ad9e5f1ebc4dca4000a3fc5a2f68c64e75/app.py#L25), and then run on your local machine:
+To get started, first install [Gradio](https://www.gradio.app/guides/quickstart), set your model path at [#L32](https://github.com/jy0205/Pyramid-Flow/blob/main/app.py#L32), and then run on your local machine:

 ```bash
 python app.py
 ```

 The Gradio demo will be opened in a browser.
-Thanks to [@tpc2233](https://github.com/tpc2233) the commit!
+Thanks to [@tpc2233](https://github.com/tpc2233) the commit, see [#48](https://github.com/jy0205/Pyramid-Flow/pull/48) for details!

 Or, try it out effortlessly on [Hugging Face Space 🤗](https://huggingface.co/spaces/Pyramid-Flow/pyramid-flow) created by [@multimodalart](https://huggingface.co/multimodalart).
 Due to GPU limits, this online demo can only generate 25 frames (export at 8FPS or 24FPS).
 Duplicate the space to generate longer videos.